 Print an Immunization Record

 Press F2 – School Form to print an immunization record.
 The immunization record will map all of the different shots to specific immunizations.
-You won’t see “Measles” as well as “MMR,” as Partner knows that an MMR injection counts for Measles, Mumps, and Rubella.
+You won’t see “Measles” as well as “MMR,” as your PCC system knows that an MMR injection counts for Measles, Mumps, and Rubella.